What is

 the Vatican.
 The voice acting is convincing and varied, and

 some of the character clichés are amusing.
-There was one problem
+In Act I, there was

-with the soundtrack, though; the music playing during the loading screen
+one problem with the soundtrack, though; the music playing during the

-would frequently glitch and re-start, or simply loop over a short
+loading screen would frequently glitch and re-start, or simply loop over

-section of the music.
-Given the high quality of the sound track in the
+a short section of the music.
+Given the high quality of the sound track

-rest of the game, this bug was really disappointing.
+in the rest of the game, this bug was really disappointing.
+However, in

 Conclusions